Crohn disease is a disease where parts of the digestive tract become inflamed.

 The Crohn's and Colitis Foundation of America offers support groups all over the United States -- www.crohnscolitisfoundation.org

-You have more risk for small bowel and colon cancer if you have Crohn's disease.
+You have more risk for small bowel and colon cancer if you have Crohn disease.
 Your provider may suggest tests to screen for colon cancer.
+A colonoscopy is often recommended if you have had Crohn disease involving the colon for 8 or more years.

 - Abscess or infection in the intestines